Luke-zhang-04/date-plus/README.md

     <a href="https://codeclimate.com/github/Luke-zhang-04/date-plus/test_coverage"><img src="https://img.shields.io/codeclimate/coverage/Luke-zhang-04/date-plus?label=Coverage&logo=code-climate" alt="coverage"/></a>
 </p>

-A simple library to assist with date manipulation (the most horrendous thing a human can be put through), comprising of a series of simple functions for convenience.
+A simple library to assist with date manipulation, comprising of a series of simple functions for convenience.

+## Difference from date-fns

+I didn't know about date-fns when I wrote this.
+Honestly, go use [date-fns](https://github.com/date-fns/date-fns) instead.

 ## Installation

 Download from NPM

 ```bash
 # Using NPM
 npm i @luke-zhang-04/dateplus --save